Press Kit — Media Resources for Arkansas Pension Investigation

 $20M Treasury purchase; APERS authorizes $25–50M

-Treasury purchases two new $10M Israel Bonds, bringing holdings to $55M.
+Treasury purchases two new $10M sovereign bonds, bringing holdings to $55M.
 APERS Investment Subcommittee unanimously authorizes $25–50M.

 -